+Figure 2

-Figure 2 The Branch Out Parent Welcome Letter (Appendix C)
+The Branch Out Parent Welcome Letter (Appendix C)

-Branch Out Parent Workbook and Syllabus (Appendix D)
+Branch Out Parent Workbook and Syllabus

 During your planning process, prepare the syllabus for your families.
+The Parent Workbook and Syllabus can be downloaded from the Thrive website.
 Fill in the information for the meetings, and include the following: